jordon-mcgowan/WeatherConditions-Demo/README.md

   2) Download the TestFX library (testfx-junit5 from group org.testfx (version 4.0.16-alpha)) from https://jar-download.com/artifacts/org.testfx

-  3) Extract both files to seperate directories.
+  3) Extract both files to separate directories.
 TestFX when extracted should just contain JAR files, while the JAR files for the JavaFX library are contained in the 'lib' folder of the extracted zip.

   4) In IntelliJ, with the project open, select 'File' -> 'Project Structure' -> 'Libraries' -> '+(New Project Library)' -> 'Java'

-  5) For the JavaFX library, select the 'lib' folder, where you have stored the libary on your local machine.
+  5) For the JavaFX library, select the 'lib' folder, where you have stored the library on your local machine.

   6) For the TestFX library, select the folder you have extracted the JAR files to on your local machine.